 Community Vocational Training Centre offer a course on how to do electrical wiring.
 The course is free, open to students aged 17+ and there are no entry requirements.
 The course is held in the evening from 6pm–8pm.
 Call Allan Moore on (345) 917 7320.

-Firefighting is an extremely physical career path, and so to join the Cayman Islands Fire Service you must be over 18 years of age, be able to regularly lift 20-30lbs, and occasionally lift up to 165lbs in a Fireman Carry (across the shoulders).
-All officers have to complete a Trainee Firefighter course which is a comprehensive course in both the Domestic Division (structure/motor vehicle fires etc.) and the Aerodrome Division (aircraft fires, land and sea search and rescue, etc.), which gives you an internationally recognised certification in Aeronautical Firefighting.
-They also offer internships which are a great way to get involved with the service early on.
-Web: www.cifs.gov.ky.
-Tel: (345) 949 0268.
+Firefighting is an extremely physical career path.
+To join the Cayman Islands Fire Service you must be over 18 years of age, be able to regularly lift 20-30lbs, and occasionally lift up to 165lbs.
+You must also be physically fit, be able to swim, have a clean police record, have no fear of heights and show no signs of claustrophobia.
+Applications are welcomed from both men and women.
+All officers must complete a Trainee Firefighter course, which is a comprehensive course that covers all areas that the Cayman Islands Fire Service is responsible for.
+This includes the Domestic Division (which deals with structure and motor vehicle fires) and the Aerodrome Division (which deals with aeronautical/aircraft rescue and firefighting, etc.) Completion of this comprehensive Trainee Firefighter Course will give you an internationally recognised certification in Aeronautical Firefighting.
+The Fire Service also offers internships, which can be a great way to get involved with the Service early on.
+For more information visit www.cifs.gov.ky or call: (345) 949 2276.

 To join Her Majesty’s Cayman Islands Prison Service (H.M.C.I.P.S) there are the following requirements: you must be 18 or over, have three high school pass grades (inc. Maths and English), and a clear criminal record.
 The recruitment process involves three stages: